geoblink/design-system/src/elements/GeoChart/GeoChartAnchoredShapes/GeoChartAnchoredShapes.md

 - **Offset** defines the translation in the **normal dimension** that must be applied to the shapes in order to not overlap with the axis they're been positioned.
 (Can be set using **natural** units)

-- **getAnchoredText** defines the format of the text (if wanted) to be applied to the labels next to each one of the shapes.
+- **text** object takes a function (content) that lets you shape the format of each one of the labels that will be tied to your shapes.
+The function should return an array of objects, each one with the properties `text` and `cssClass`.

 There are 2 exclusive properties available to customize the **offset**: